dominiclet/obsidian-note-definitions/README.md

 ### Commands

 It is recommended to assign hotkeys to the following commands for convenient access:
-- Preview definition (show definition dropdown)
+- Preview definition (show definition popover)
 - Go to definition (jump to definition of word/phrase)

 ## Definition rules